 - ISO 27001 (Information Security Management)

-These certifications demonstrate the e-commerce's commitment to security and can increase customer trust
+These certifications demonstrate an e-commerce's commitment to security and can increase customer confidence.

 Audits and Penetration Testing

-Regular audits and penetration testing are crucial for identifying vulnerabilities in e-commerce systems.
+Regular audits and penetration tests are crucial for identifying vulnerabilities in e-commerce systems.
 They help to

 - Detect security flaws